- "Write" permissions: create webhooks on repos (and eventually organizations) so we're notified of relevant events, post comments on commits..

 - user:email: Grants read access to a user's email addresses so we can contact you if you request to be notified (e.g. there is a new Static Object user from your org) or if there is an exceptional circumstance (e.g. something is wrong with your account).

 GitHub's authorization scopes are pretty broad and cannot be constrained to specific organizations.
 However, we will never create pull requests, merge pull requests, or delete branches.
-Here’s some information on GitHub’s authorization scope.
-You can revoke all of these permissions at any time via your authorized applications settings page on GitHub, but doing so may result in an interruption of service.
+Here’s some information on GitHub’s authorization scope and GitLab's authentication.
+You can revoke all of these permissions at any time via your authorized applications settings page on GitHub or your application settings on GitLab, but doing so may result in an interruption of service.